 28.2.
 If either party wishes to modify, amend, add to, or delete any of the provisions of the current Agreement for purposes of negotiating a future agreement, in the last year prior to its termination, that party must give written notice at least ninety (90) days prior to June 30 of that year.
 In the event written notice is not received by either party, the existing Agreement will carry forth until June 30 of the following year.

+TA: 04-18-17

 29.0.
 Savings Clause